Caramel Sauce

 Evaporated milk being poured into a metal saucepan with other caramel sauce ingredients.

-• The sauce thickens as it cools: Pour it into a glass jar or another easily-accessible container and cover tightly!
+• Storage: Pour Caramel Sauce into a glass jar or another easily-accessible container and cover tightly.
 In the fridge, it thickens up even more.
-It can get gritty when eaten cold straight out of the jar but reheats beautifully.
+It can get gritty when eaten cold straight out of the jar, but reheats beautifully.

-• Freezing and reheating: Stored in an airtight container, caramel sauce keeps for up to 3 months in the freezer.
-Thaw it overnight in the refrigerator before reheating gently on the stove.
+• Freezer: Stored in an airtight container, caramel sauce keeps for up to 3 months in the freezer.
+Thaw it overnight in the refrigerator before reheating over low heat on the stove.
+Stir occasionally as the Caramel Sauce comes up to temperature.

 Join Us